Why We Post: the Anthropology of Social Media

-This free online course is based on the work of nine anthropologists who each spent 15 months in fieldsites in Brazil, Chile, industrial and rural China, England, India, Italy, Trinidad and Turkey.
+This online course is based on the work of nine anthropologists who each spent 15 months in fieldsites in Brazil, Chile, industrial and rural China, England, India, Italy, Trinidad and Turkey.

 The course offers a new definition of social media which concentrates on the content posted, not just the capabilities of platforms.
 It examines the increasing importance of images in communication and the reasons why people post memes, selfies and photographs.

 Over five weeks you will explore the impact of social media on a wide range of topics including politics, education, gender, commerce, privacy and equality.
 You will come to understand how the consequences of social media vary from region to region.

 Take a comparative and anthropological approach to social media

 The course will be taught by the same nine anthropologists who carried out the original fieldwork and who are publishing eleven books based on this research.

 You will meet many of our informants through our films, engage with our team through video discussions and lectures, and encounter our ideas through animations, infographics and text.